MakiSonomura/suiup/README.md

-# Suiup
+W# Suiup

 Suiup is a version manager for Sui, enabling you to install Sui toolkits directly from GitHub releases.
-It allows for easy management of multiple Sui versions and will soon support downloading binaries from the blockchain.
+It allows for easy management of multiple Sui versions and will soon support downloading binaries from Walrus.
 You can run it on Linux/Windows/MacOS
 ## Usage

 ### Installation